 All creditors at the same level of capital structure are accepted as one, single class, which is referred to as bonds ranking pari passu (“on an equal footing”).

 A UK-based group has senior unsecured bonds as well as both first and second lien debt.
-Which of the following ranks higher with respect to priority of claim (or seniority)?
+Which of the following ranks higher with respect to priority of claim?

 A. Second lien debt